 Rusten Sheskey, likewise, may have been acting on instinct.
 The kind of tunnel vision that takes over in stressful situations may have prevented him from considering the innocent explanation for why Jacob Blake would struggle so hard to open his car door.
 He may also have been influenced by the kind of implicit racial bias that causes many Americans to perceive Black men as more threatening.

 Or maybe there was nothing "implicit" about his bias at all.
-Maybe Rusten Sheskey was one of the open bigots that have actively infiltrated law enforcement, and would have taken any excuse to shoot a Black man with the intent to kill.
+Maybe Rusten Sheskey was one of the blatant bigots who have actively infiltrated law enforcement, and would have taken any excuse to shoot a Black man with the intent to kill.

 We don't know, and may never find out.
 What we do know is that, even if Rusten Sheskey is charged with Jacob Blake's murder—so far, no charges have been filed—he is very likely to be acquitted.